hwdsl2/openvpn-install/README.md

 This script will let you set up your own VPN server in just a few minutes, even if you haven't used OpenVPN before.
 [OpenVPN](https://openvpn.net/community-resources/reference-manual-for-openvpn-2-4/) is an open-source, robust and highly flexible VPN protocol.

-See also: [WireGuard VPN Server Auto Setup Script](https://github.com/hwdsl2/wireguard-install) to set up a WireGuard VPN server.
+See also: [WireGuard](https://github.com/hwdsl2/wireguard-install) and [IPsec VPN](https://github.com/hwdsl2/setup-ipsec-vpn) server auto setup scripts.

 **[&raquo; :book: Book: Build Your Own VPN Server: A Step by Step Guide](https://mybook.to/vpnguide)**